 Can my race pack be posted to me?

-POSTING RACE PACK: Race Packs can be posted to all Irish participants towards the start of July if you select this option at the time of registration.
+POSTING RACE PACK: Race Packs can be posted to all Irish participants towards the start of July if you select this option at the time of registration (up to June 30th).
 There is an additional charge of €3.00 to have your race pack posted.
 This pack will contain your bib number with an integrated timing chip.
 You are then race ready and do not need to register in Kilkee.
 Simply turn up at the start line in good time.

 What time does the race start?

 HALF MARATHON: The Half Marathon starts at 9am sharp on Saturday 14th July 2018.
 Please arrive at the start line early, we would recommend to be there by 8.15am at the latest.